-Whether this is your first or third marriage, it’s important to get on the same financial page as you start your happily ever after.
+Whether this is your first or third marriage, it’s essential to get on the same financial page as you start your happily ever after.
 Money stress is one of the leading causes of marital discord for newlyweds, but having a fiscal discussion, or better yet, a plan, can avoid that.
 Here are 10 financial tips for newlyweds of all ages to prevent financial stress.

 #1 Work Towards the Same Financial Goals